1930 FIFA World Cup: Format and draw

-The 13 teams were drawn into four groups, with Group 1 containing four teams and the others containing three.
+The thirteen teams were drawn into four groups, with Group 1 containing four teams and the others containing three.
 Each group played a round-robin format, with the four group winners progressing to the knockout semi-final stage.
+There was no match for third place.

-Uruguay, Argentina, Brazil, and the United States were seeded and kept apart in the draw; which took place in Montevideo once all the teams arrived.
+Uruguay, Argentina, Brazil, and the United States were seeded and kept apart in the draw, which took place in Montevideo once all the teams arrived.

 Since there were no qualifying games, the opening two matches of the tournament were the first World Cup games ever played, taking place simultaneously on 13 July 1930; France beat Mexico 4–1 at the Estadio Pocitos, while the United States defeated Belgium 3–0 at the same time at the Estadio Gran Parque Central.
 France's Lucien Laurent was the scorer of the first World Cup goal.

 Tournament summary

 Group 1

 We were playing Mexico and it was snowing, since it was winter in the southern hemisphere.
 One of my teammates centred the ball and I followed its path carefully, taking it on the volley with my right foot.
 Everyone was pleased but we didn't all roll around on the ground – nobody realised that history was being made.
 A quick handshake and we got on with the game.
 And no bonus either; we were all amateurs in those days, right to the end.